Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_azuresentinel/_index.md

 Microsoft Sentinel uses the Log Analytics agent to collect Windows and Linux server's log files and forwards them to Microsoft Sentinel, the data collected is stored in a Log Analytics workspace.
 Since you cannot use the default workspace created by Microsoft Defender for Cloud, a custom one is required and you could have raw events and alerts for Defender within the same custom workspace as Sentinel.

-- Clone the Azure Arc Jumpstart repository
+- Clone the Arc Jumpstart GitHub repository

     ```shell
     git clone https://github.com/microsoft/azure_arc.git